cockroachdb/docs/src/current/_includes/common/hybrid-multi-cloud.md

 - Power a single application with data stored across multiple clouds.
 - Use data that is created in one cloud to perform analysis in another cloud without having to move data manually.
 - Enhance the mobility of applications by being able to move them from one cloud to another.
-- Protect against a single cloud provider becoming a single point of failure (SPOF).
+- Protect against a single cloud provider outage becoming a single point of failure (SPOF).

 Hybrid and multi-cloud deployments are more complex to manage than a simpler deployment.
 Without care, this type of deployment may experience increased latency, because most cloud providers optimize their networks to minimize network latency for traffic that stays within their infrastructure.
 In addition, these deployments may incur additional costs for network traffic that egresses from the cloud provider's infrastructure.